NyoniNK/groupbox/README.md

 ## 🧭 Overview

-**Groupbox** is a modern collaboration platform that brings together real-time chat, task tracking, file sharing, and project coordination into a single, clean interface.
+**Groupbox** is a collaboration platform that brings together real-time chat, task tracking, file sharing, and project coordination into a single, clean interface.
 Designed for speed and simplicity, it helps schools, startups, and small teams stay productive without the clutter of bloated enterprise software.

 Whether you're managing a class project or launching a product, Groupbox keeps your team connected, organized, and focused.